julienGautier77/visu/README.md

 # Visu

-Visu is an user interface library to open data file.
+Visu is an user interface library based on pyqtgraph to open and process data image .

 It can open .spe .SPE .sif and .TIFF files